Interlacing sequences resulting from an interval split-merge dynamics and the induced probability measures: Introduction

-In each of these three cases, the sequence $(\calP_n)_{n\ge0}$ forms a Markov chain whose state-space is the set of finite partitions of the unit interval into subintervals.
 The motivation for our work comes from an analysis of the asymptotic behavior, in a certain regime, of a Markov chain on $ \{-1,1\}^K $ with $K$ large, considered in~\cite{Bressaud24}.
 This latter Markov chain moves from a state $a\in\{-1,1\}^K $ to a state $ b\in\{-1,1\}^K$ according to the following rule: choose, uniformly at random, a subsequence $J$ of $\{1,\ldots,K\}$ from the set of subsequences $j=(j(1),\dots,j(\ell))$ of $\{1,\dots,K\}$ such that $a_{j(i+1)}\neq a_{j(i)}$ for all $i$.
 Once a subsequence $J$ is sampled, the Markov chain moves to the state $b\in\{-1,1\}^K$ defined by $b_k=a_k $ if $k$ is not in the range of $J$, and $b_k=-a_k$ otherwise.
-Starting from the initial state $a=(1,\dots,1)$, the first transition leads to a state $b$ that has at most one digit equal to $-1$, and this $b$ is chosen uniformly among the $K+1$ possible choices; furthermore, for $n\ll\log K$ the behavior of this Markov chain can be approximated by the fully random fragmentation model we consider in the present paper, where the proportions have the standard uniform distribution.
-For more related results concerning this Markov chain, please refer to~\cite{Boissard15}.
+Starting from the initial state $a=(1,\dots,1)$, the first transition leads to a state $b$ that has at most one digit equal to $-1$, and this $b$ is chosen uniformly among the $K+1$ possible choices; furthermore, for $n\ll\log K$ the behavior of this Markov chain can be approximated by the fully random case of the model we consider in the present paper, where the proportions have the standard uniform distribution.
+For more related results concerning this Markov chain refer to~\cite{Boissard15}.

-Fragmentation processes generally form an interesting and well studied class of stochastic processes; see for example~\cite{Bertoin01,Bertoin06,Berestycki10}, but the erasure feature prominent in our model does not seem to have been studied yet.
-Our model also bears some resemblance to a multiplicative cascade (see e.g.~\cite{Kahane76}), but in the latter models the number of points in the $n$th generation is typically of the order $2^n$ instead of the order $n$, as in our model.
-Our model can be viewed as a type of a cascade where the points of the previous generation are erased at each step.
+The splitting part of our dynamics appears in fragmentation processes, a well-studied class of stochastic processes (see e.g.~\cite{Bertoin01,Bertoin06,Berestycki10}), and also bears some resemblance to the definition of multiplicative cascades (see e.g.~\cite{Kahane76,Barral2010,Heurteaux2016}).
+However, the merging feature prominent in our model does not seem to have been studied yet and produces a radically different behavior.
+In particular, the number of intervals grows linearly in the number of steps for our model, whereas it grows exponentially for fragmentation processes or multiplicative cascades.